SarahZimmermann-Schmutzler/baby-tools-shop/README.md

 ### Containerization
 - Docker
+- dotenv

 ## BabyStore - The Baby Tools Shop

-After your setup the application is a Python and Django based web shop, that offers products (baby tools) to potential buyers.
+The application is based on Python and Django.
+After your setup it is a web shop, that offers products (baby tools) to potential buyers.
 It includes a detail-view of the products, an register and login option for the buyers.

 You get the empty web shop frame which you can fill - with help of the django admin panel - with categories and matching products that then appeares in the shop.